iceylemon157/sprout-c-game-2024/README.md

 ## Reference

 Game Assets are mostly from the tutorial of [Code Monkey](https://www.youtube.com/watch?v=AmGSEH7QcDg).
-Also, many of the C# code follows the tutorial (for the WebGL build), while the code has been modified by me to be able to connect to C++ Server.
+Also, many of the C# code follows the tutorial (for the WebGL build), while the code has been modified by me to enable the gameplay with stateful C++ server.